jubnr/meg-pipeline/README.md

 # MEG Pipeline: From Raw Data to Source Reconstruction

 Welcome to the **MEG Pipeline**!
-This repository contains a comprehensive and modular pipeline for processing Magnetoencephalography (MEG) data, from raw data preparation to source reconstruction.
+This repository contains a comprehensive and modular pipeline for processing MEG data, from raw data preparation to source reconstruction.
 The pipeline is designed to be easy to use, reproducible, and adaptable to various datasets.

 ---